lucianux/english/A1/README.md

 - I go home every Easter.
 (NOT at every Easter)
 - We’ll call you this evening.
 (NOT in this evening)

-******* at, in, on – prepositions of place

-- AT

--- At a point
-at the door
-at the crossroads
-at the traffic light

--- Top/Bottom/End of
-at the top of the stairs
-at the bottom of the page
-at the end of the street

--- Group activities (parties, concerts, and other events) at a party at a concert at the cinema

--- at school/University/college
-at school
-at Oxford university

--- Home/Work (without "the")
-at home
-at work

--- Shops, restaurants, cafés, etc. at the bakery at a café at the chemist's

-- IN

--- In a 3D space
-in the bag
-in the classroom
-in a box

--- Territory (areas that have limits or boundaries, like continents, countries, cities, regions, etc.) in London in Europa in the Alps in the world

--- Car/Van
-in the car
-in a van

--- Water
-in the sea
-in a river
-in a lake
-in the swimming pool

--- Printed material (documents) in a book in a picture in the newspaper

-- ON

--- On a surface
-on the table
-on the carpet
-on the roof
-on the sofa

--- Floor
-on the first floor

--- Right/Left
-on the right
-on the left

--- Public transport
-on the bus
-on the train
-on a plane

--- Media
-on the radio
-on TV
-on the Internet
-on a website

-******* next to, under, between, in front of, behind, over, etc.

--- Next to / Beside = Al lado

--- Between = Entre
-Examples
-I live in a small town between Liverpool and Manchester.
-The alien is between the dragons

--- Opposite = Enfrentado con
-Examples
-I live opposite the supermarket (=on the other side of the road) I am sitting opposite him (=facing him)

--- In front of = Delante de
-Examples
-John sits in front of me in class.
-You are always in front of the mirror.

--- Behind = Detrás de

--- Above / Over (mean "at or to a higher position", "over" is more common) = Encima (por arriba)

--- Under = Abajo
+### at, in, on – prepositions of place

+#### AT

+At a point
+- at the door
+- at the crossroads
+- at the traffic light

+Top/Bottom/End of
+- at the top of the stairs
+- at the bottom of the page
+- at the end of the street

+Group activities (parties, concerts, and other events)
+- at a party
+- at a concert
+- at the cinema

+at school/University/college
+- at school
+- at Oxford university

+Home/Work (without "the")
+- at home
+- at work

+Shops, restaurants, cafés, etc.
+- at the bakery
+- at a café
+- at the chemist's

+#### IN

+In a 3D space
+- in the bag
+- in the classroom
+- in a box

+Territory (areas that have limits or boundaries, like continents, countries, cities, regions, etc.)
+- in London
+- in Europa
+- in the Alps
+- in the world

+Car/Van
+- in the car
+- in a van

+Water
+- in the sea
+- in a river
+- in a lake
+- in the swimming pool

+Printed material (documents)
+- in a book
+- in a picture
+- in the newspaper

+#### ON

+On a surface
+- on the table
+- on the carpet
+- on the roof
+- on the sofa

+Floor
+- on the first floor

+Right/Left
+- on the right
+- on the left

+Public transport
+- on the bus
+- on the train
+- on a plane

+Media
+- on the radio
+- on TV
+- on the Internet
+- on a website

+### next to, under, between, in front of, behind, over, etc.

+Next to / Beside = Al lado | Examples:
+- The coffee shop is next to the library
+- I like sitting next to the window in class
+- The park is next to the river

+Between = Entre | Examples:
+- I live in a small town between Liverpool and Manchester.
+- The alien is between the dragons

+Opposite = Enfrentado con | Examples:
+- I live opposite the supermarket (=on the other side of the road)
+- I am sitting opposite him (=facing him)

+In front of = Delante de | Examples:
+- John sits in front of me in class.
+- You are always in front of the mirror.

+Behind = Detrás de | Examples:
+- The car is parked behind the building.
+- There is a small garden behind my house.
+- The dog is hiding behind the door.

+Above / Over (mean "at or to a higher position", "over" is more common) = Encima (por arriba) | Examples:
+- The picture is hanging above the fireplace.
+- The clouds are above the mountains.
+- The plane is flying over the city.
+- He put a blanket over the baby.

+Under = Abajo | Examples:
+- The shoes are under the bed
+- She is sitting under the tree to stay in the shade.
+- The keys are under the newspaper on the table.

 ------> Questions <------